-Before his lawn can be watered, James needs to make sure his WiFi is enabled, his device is configured to his municipality’s water use guidelines, the programming is set properly to water Monday, Wednesday and Friday from May through September, and the device is connected correctly to other information systems like The Weather Channel so the sprinkler will not be activated if rain is in the forecast.
+To water his lawn automatically, James needs to make sure his WiFi is enabled, his device is configured to his municipality’s water use guidelines, the programming is set properly to water on Monday, Wednesday and Friday from May through September, and the device is connected correctly to other information systems like The Weather Channel, so the sprinkler will not be activated if rain is forecast.

-While in theory, smart devices should be easier to set up – most are wireless and can be remotely connected; in reality, the setup of smart devices can present significant challenges to the consumer.
-Successful IoT onboarding is dependent on the consumer to choose the right location for the device, to connect correctly to the current infrastructure and the Internet, and to configure the device properly to the associated app(s) and the overall ecosystem.
+While in theory, smart devices should be easier to set up – most are wireless and can be remotely connected – in reality, the setup of smart devices can present significant challenges to the consumer.
+Successful IoT onboarding depends on the consumer choosing the right location for the device, connecting it correctly to the current infrastructure and the internet, and configuring it properly to the associated app(s).

 Early adopters of smart home products tended to be DIY-ers or highly technical and were able to self-onboard with ease.
-However, recently smart home adoption has been slower than anticipated.
-In order to more efficiently shift the usage of smart devices into the mainstream population, the IoT onboarding process must be simple, seamless, and highly personalized.
+However, smart home device adoption has recently been slower than anticipated.
+In order to drive greater usage of smart devices by the mainstream population, the IoT onboarding process must be simple, seamless, and highly personalized.

-Companies have taken notice of consumer preference for self-service.
-Brands are reevaluating the current Support of Things (SoT) customer support models in light of this inevitable shift.
-More and more enterprises recognize the ROI potential from significant savings on labor costs, reduced technician visits, lower call center volume, as well as the ability to scale SoT services.
+Companies have taken notice of consumer preference for self-service and are reevaluating current Support of Things (SoT) customer support models in light of this shift.
+More enterprises than ever recognize the potential ROI from significant savings on labor costs, reduced technician visits, lower call center volume, as well as the ability to scale SoT services.

-After all, with the number of connected devices expected to reach 20.4 billion by 2020, and their relatively low cost / profit, companies must find a way to better balance their customers’ need for assistance with installation, activation and troubleshooting.
+After all, with the number of connected devices expected to reach 20.4 billion by 2020, and their relatively low cost and high profit margins, companies must find a way to meet their customers’ need for assistance with installation, activation and troubleshooting.
 Clearly, dispatching a technician at a cost of $150 to install a smart lamp that costs $30 is not feasible.